tongdun/td-redis-operator/README.md

 kubectl apply -f xxx.yaml
 ```

-For more yaml files, see <a href="https://github.com/tongdun/td-redis-operator/wiki/YAML-Deploy"> yaml deployment document </a>.
+For more YAML files, see <a href="https://github.com/tongdun/td-redis-operator/wiki/YAML-Deploy"> yaml deployment document </a>.

 <br>